 January 2, is the anniversary of my first husband’s death.
-He had been diagnosed two and a half months earlier with pancreatic liver cancer.
+He had been diagnosed nine weeks earlier with pancreatic liver cancer.
 Oncologists kept calling it very serious.
-My mother, a retired nurse and my stepfather a retired doctor were both given access to his records.
-It was my stepfather who used the words “end stage” from the beginning.
-My mother, in full nurse mode made sure I could give insulin injections, change bile bags on a liver stent that never quite worked, give medications, ask for hospital equipment, change out IV’s, checking the line flow that included anything from from antibiotics to feeding bags.
+My mother, a retired nurse and my stepfather a retired doctor were both given access to his records and used the words “end stage” from the beginning.
+My mother, in full nurse mode made sure I could give insulin injections, change bile bags on a liver stent that never quite worked, give medications, ask for hospital equipment, change out IV’s, check the line flow that included anything from from antibiotics to feeding bags.
 She had everything scheduled for me and there was a visiting nurse allowed by my insurance to stop in for fifteen minutes twice a week.
 I had a full handle as his needs changed very rapidly.
-I had worked out getting him to daily chemo and every other horrid test and surgery they proposed.
-I knew most, if any of this would not help him.
+I had worked out getting him to daily chemo and every other horrid test and surgery they proposed and did.
+I knew none of these would help him.
 But, it was his life and his decision.
-It was out of love that I supported any one he made.
+From love, I supported every one he made.

 If I believed in a devil it would be grief.
-It pays no heed to it being a quarter of a century later.
+It pays no heed to it being more than a quarter of a century later.
 Nor that I am very happily remarried.
 It made that demarcation of before and after.
 It runs a course that has very nasty timing.
-Rogue waves would be easier to predict.
-The only sure thing is that it will come out every January 2.
+Rogue waves would be easier to navigate.
+The only sure thing is, that it will come every January 2.
 The body is how grief keeps score.
 Time does let dates slip from your mind, but the body will not.
-If I am lucky unexplained tears will be limited to this one day.
-Other years it starts sometime in December.
-As I search for the cause of this body weeping, eventually I consult a calendar and from deep in my soul the date of his death with bubble up.
+If I am lucky, unexplained tears will be limited to this one day.
+Other years, it starts sometime in December and goes into February.
+As I search for the cause of this body weeping, eventually I consult a calendar and from deep in my soul the date of his death will bubble up.
 Grief is tenacious.
-It will grip you at will and nothing will hurry it until it has completed this round.
-I have learned to sit back and brace my cells while it runs this emotional roller coaster in my body.
+It grips you at will and nothing will hurry it, until it has completed this round.
+I have learned to sit back and let it run an emotional roller coaster in my body.
 And it is my body that bears the brunt of these visits.
-There is a large crack somewhere inside me that allows entry and both generates and receives the blast of pain, loss and drowning.
+There is a crack somewhere inside me, between before and after, that allows entry and both generates and receives the blast of pain, loss and a sense of drowning.
 None of this is about my first husband.
 No, it is about what happened to me as I focused solely on his death assuring myself I could figure out my own health problems and my new future that would no longer include him…later.
 There was too much on my plate, in the immediate to stop for me.
 It was a horrible bargain to make.
 If you ask me then or now, my pragmatism will still assert that reality demanded that bargain.
-I had no idea that the future date would be a recurring one.
+I had no time for me during those weeks.
+The consequence would be a recurring one.
 One I have accepted, yet, I do not like,

 It’s January 2, and this is what is.